 Exhibit 8.9 shows data collected over 18 days by a 35-year-old woman trying to exercise more.
 This patient was asked to make a process change and track her progress.
 She decided to take morning showers at the gym and thus combine her exercise and shower routines.
 Clearly, this is a process change in her daily living activities.
 But has she been successful in keeping up with her resolution?
 The first ten days show the data before the change; the remaining days show the data after.
 Has the shift led to increased use of the gym?

 [INSERT EXHIBIT]

-Exhibit 8.9 Exercise Patterns for One Patient before and after Process Change
+Exhibit 8.9 Exercise Patterns for One Patient Before and After Process Change